AlysonMAK/STAT-3011-project-2/README.md

 Model folder: the code to fit models including KNN, SVM, LeNet, AlexNet and ResNet.

+Notice that each ipynb file can be run directly after setting correct path.

 ## report
 Summary of of study